Early onset scoliosis in children

 When kids come to us with symptoms of scoliosis, first we do a simple physical exam to see them bend and stretch their spine.
 If we conclude they have scoliosis, then we’ll take an X-ray to get exact images of your child’s spine and help us decide what kind of treatment they’ll need.
 We take X-rays periodically during your child’s treatment, so we use a machine that uses extra low doses of radiation.

 Most cases of early onset scoliosis resolve on their own before age two.
 But the angle of a spinal curve may increase as long as the child is growing (until age 16 or older).
 After diagnosing scoliosis, we measure the curve of a child’s spine every six to 12 months to see what kind of treatment they need.
-Treatments include:

-• Monitoring: If your child has moderate scoliosis (a curve of less than 25 degrees), our only treatment is to take periodic X-rays and see how much the curvature increases over time.
+• Monitoring - If your child has moderate scoliosis (a curve of less than 25 degrees), our only treatment is to take periodic X-rays and see how much the curvature increases over time.
 If your child’s scoliosis remains moderate throughout their growth, it won’t affect their health and activity and they won’t need treatment.

-• Bracing: When scoliosis is more pronounced, we work with a prosthetics company to create a custom brace for your child.
+• Bracing - When scoliosis is more pronounced, we work with a prosthetics company to create a custom brace for your child.
 The brace keeps your child’s spinal curve from getting worse as they grow.

-• Casting: In even more pronounced cases, we will fit the child with a Mehta cast.
+• Casting - In even more pronounced cases, we will fit the child with a Mehta cast.
 These are plaster casts similar to the casts kids get when they break their arm, except the Mehta cast is shaped like a harness.
 It has a solid back, with one rim that wraps to the front across the hips and another that goes under the arms across the chest.
-Mehta casts decrease the angle of your child’s spinal curve as they grow.
-Your child will get a new cast every two to three months, over a span of six to 18 months, depending on the growth of their spine during treatment.
-Although the cast shouldn’t get wet, children with Mehta casts can run and do most activities without any trouble.

-• Surgery: To treat severe cases, we may do an operation to attach “growing rods” to your child’s spine.
+• Surgery - To treat severe cases, we may do an operation to attach “growing rods” to your child’s spine.
 These are extendable rods designed to lengthen as your child grows to help straighten their spine.
 We use special rods called Magec rods, which extend with magnets we apply outside the body.
 This means we can adjust the rods without surgery.

 Our team specializes in children’s spinal issues and treatments.